MrAlezz/MrAlezz/README.md

 ### 🦑 SquidMC

-Minecraft network focused on custom gameplay systems and unique experiences.
+Building a custom Minecraft experience with unique systems, mechanics and gameplay.

 </div>